phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 393751
+#Total Number of Tweets: 764801
-#Number of Clinton Tweets: 332773
+#Number of Trump Tweets: 394105
-#Number of Rubio Tweets: 122146
+#Number of Clinton Tweets: 333002
-#Number of Sanders Tweets: 104788
+#Number of Rubio Tweets: 122230
-#Number of Carson Tweets: 61783
+#Number of Sanders Tweets: 104919
-#Number of Bush Tweets: 39935
+#Number of Carson Tweets: 61860
-#Total Number of Tweets:
+#Number of Bush Tweets: 39973
 ---